Image: NASA/JPL/University of Arizona

 He laughed like he'd wanted to tell the story all along, which I suspected he had, and it reminded me of something Mama said once, after he told one of his big ole stories—that's what she called them, because it was always about a big ole something.
-She turned to him like she didn't even know him and said, "No wonder you're called Bull, for the amount of Bullshit that comes out of your mouth."
+She turned to him like she didn't even know him and said, "No wonder you're called Bull, for the amount of Bullshit coming out of your mouth."

 Then Dad had said, "Pot, meet kettle," and he and Bull laughed, so I did, too, even though it made Mama cry.
 Mama always cried.

 "So this kid Ronnie Thompson enrolls after Winter break," Bull said.
 "Already he has that against him—hasn't gone to boot camp, doesn't know anyone, and to top it off, his daddy's a judge."
 He held a rolling paper with one hand and carefully poured some tobacco into it with the other like an expert, his biceps flexing a little as he did, and I tried to imagine how many push ups it took to get like that, how much weight he could bench.
 Four hundred pounds, I bet.
 I didn't doubt it.